 Calculating the cost to operate a ceiling fan is a simply a matter of knowing how many watts the fan uses and multiplying that by the cost per kWh of electricity you are being charged by your utility company.
 This will give you the cost per hour to run the fan.
-The range of wattage between various brands and models of ceiling fans (without lights) is anywhere from 12 watts to 120 watts per hour.
+Our calculations are based on the national average of electricity at $0.1186/kWh with the fan running at high speed.
+On low speed, the Midway Eco costs even less.
+The range of wattage between various brands and models of ceiling fans (without lights) is anywhere from 15 watts to 120 watts per hour.
 Based on that, here is how much it would cost to operate the most and least energy consuming ceiling fans on the market if either fan was left running 24 hours a day for an entire year.
-No one is likely ever to use their ceiling fan even remotely close to that many hours, but I am taking these calculations to an extreme just to show how cheap it is to run even the worst fan.
+No one is likely ever to use their ceiling fan even remotely close to that many hours, but we are taking these calculations to an extreme to show how cheap it can be to operate a fan.

-So, the most it can cost you to run a ceiling fan without lights is about $126 per year, which is equal to about $10 per month and the least it will cost you is $19 per year, which comes out to just $1 per month...which in either case, is amazingly cheap.
+So, the most it can cost you to run a ceiling fan without lights is about $126 per year, which is equal to about $10 per month and the least it will cost you is about $15 per year, which comes out to just $1 per month...which is amazingly cheap.

 So the conclusion I am hoping that you will make here is that the light fixture you choose for your ceiling fan is what will cost you the most in the long run.
 Keep in mind that these estimates above are for operating each ceiling fan 24 hours a day for 365 days...so you can cut those numbers by about 75% or more to come to a more realistic usage.